Elvis Andrus Preview, Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Elvis Andrus and his .450 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Luis Castillo and the Seattle Mariners at Guaranteed Rate Field, Monday at 8:10 PM ET.
+Elvis Andrus and his .381 on-base percentage over his past 10 games (79 points higher than his season-long percentage), will be in action for the Chicago White Sox against the Seattle Mariners and Bryan Woo on August 22 at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Rockies.
+He had two hits (going 2-for-5 with a double) in his last appearance against the Mariners.

 Elvis Andrus Game Info & Props vs. the Mariners